-The foreign exchange market, also called forex or FX for short, is the biggest financial market in the world, with a daily turnover of around $5 trillion — that is $5,000 billion in a single day!
+The foreign exchange market, also called forex or FX for short, is the biggest financial market in the world, with a daily average turnover of around $6.6 trillion!
 It dwarfs all other markets by size and is one of the most exciting markets for investors.
 The main participants in the forex market are large banks and other institutional investors, but with technological innovation in the last 20 years, the market became accessible for smaller retail investors as well.

 Today, all you need to participate in this exciting market brimming with money making opportunities is a computer with internet access, a broker account which you open online, and this forex tutorial, which will cover all the basics to start trading.

 As you probably already assumed from the name, the foreign exchange market is where traders go to trade the world’s currencies.
 There are many currencies around, but just a few are considered the major currencies.
 Namely, there are eight most traded currencies in the forex market.
 These are:

 - U.S. dollar (USD)

 As you can notice, all the listed currencies are from developed economies, as they make up the highest share of the world trade, which makes their currencies the most traded in the world.

 Simply said, like in all other markets, the traders in the forex market try to buy a currency cheap and sell it later at a higher price.
 But, what’s unique about the forex market, (and the reason why so many traders decide to invest in it) is it’s also possible to make a profit when the price goes down – we will explain this later.
 For now, let’s focus on the process of the actual buying of currencies in the forex market.